Qarik-Group/concourse-tutorial/docs/basics/task-hello-world.md

 initializing
 ```

 Every task in Concourse runs within a "container" (as best available on the target platform).
 The `task_hello_world.yml` configuration shows that we are running on a `linux` platform using the `busybox` container image.
+This file is saved under concourse-tutorial/tutorials/basic/task-hello-world.
 You will see it downloading a Docker image `busybox`.
 It will only need to do this once; though will recheck every time that it has the latest `busybox` image.

 Within this container it will run the command `echo hello world`.